 Spread the marinated bread onto a baking sheet, in one layer.
 (Do not cover the baking sheet with anything beforehand.)

-Let the croutons cool on the baking sheet.
+Let the croutons cool on the baking sheet before using them.

 I love this recipe with sourdough, but any rustic loaf of bread would be great.